OpenAI Agents SDK — Customer Support

 Adding human approval for large refunds

-from agentspan.agents import tool as agentspan_tool
+from agentspan.agents import tool

 def process_refund(invoice_id: str, reason: str) -> dict: